 Marine observation squadron, VMO-6, although part of the 1st Marine Aircraft Wing, was under Smith's operational control.
 Smith regarded the squadron as his own private air force.
-On the 19th, he visited the squadron's commander, Major Vincent J. Gottschalk, at Yonpo airfield to discuss the problems of operating helicopters and light aircraft in the cold at high altitudes.
+On the 19th, he visited the squadron's commander.
+Major Vincent J. Gottschalk, at Yonpo airfield to discuss the problems of operating helicopters and light aircraft in the cold at high altitudes.
 Gottschalk, 31, promised to provide solutions.
 He had come into the Corps in 1941 after graduating from the University of Michigan.
-For much of World War II he had served as Marine detachment commander in the light aircraft carrier Langley (CVL 27)-after the war came two years of flight trainbe glad to get these fine troops, foreseeing 41 Commando operating with the division Reconnaissance Company in screening the flanks of the Marine advance.
-The British Marines arrived at Hungnam on 20 November, the same day that Almond passed on instructions from higher headquarters that "damage, destruction or disruption of service of power plants will be avoided."
+For much of World War II he had served as Marine detachment commander in the light aircraft carrier Langley (CVL 27)after the war came two years of flight training.

+Early in November, Admiral Joy had asked Smith if he could use the Royal Marines' 41 Independent Commando-14 officers and 221 enlisted men, commanded by Lieutenant Colonel Douglas B. Drysdale.
+Smith replied he would be glad to get these fine troops, foreseeing 41 Commando operatdivision with the ing Reconnaissance Company screening the flanks of the Marine advance.
+The British Marines arrived at Hungnam on November, the same day that Almond passed on instructions from higher headquarters that "damage, destruction or disruption of service of power plants will be avoided."
 In the larger scheme of things, the intention was to leave the hydroelectric generators intact.
 Marines would wonder why.